leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Monofocal or multifocal, which is better
 - I had lasik before, can I choose multifocal lens
 - Is multifocal the best lens available
-- What implant is most suited for me if I go for surgery for Cataract?
+- What implant is most suited for me if I go for surgery for cataract?
-- How should I choose between monofocal or multifocal implants for my Cataract surgery?
+- How should I choose between monofocal or multifocal implants for my cataract surgery?
 - What are the issues of multifocal lenses?
 - If I read a lot, should I choose multifocal or monofocal lenses?
-- I am going for surgery to remove my Cataracts, are monofocal lenses better if I don’t mind wearing spectacles?
+- I am going for surgery to remove my cataracts, are monofocal lenses better if I don’t mind wearing spectacles?
-- I have booked surgery for my Cataracts, which lens will allow me to not wear spectacles anymore?
+- I have booked surgery for my cataracts, which lens will allow me to not wear spectacles anymore?
 - How should I choose between monofocal or multifocal lenses?
-- How do I know whether a multifocal lens would be better for me based on my lifestyle if I am removing my Cataracts?
+- How do I know whether a multifocal lens would be better for me based on my lifestyle if I am removing my cataracts?
 - What are the downsides/side-effects of multifocal lenses?
 - Is there any way to know whether monofocal or multifocal lens implants will be better for me?